tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 <!-- Muistiinpanoista huolehtivassa sivussa osa sovelluslogiikasta, eli olemassaolevien muistiinpanojen HTML-koodin generointi on siirretty selaimen vastuulle.
 Selain hoitaa tehtävän suorittamalla palvelimelta lataamansa Javascript-koodin.
 Selaimella suoritettava koodi hakee ensin muistiinpanot palvelimelta JSON-muotoisena raakadatana ja lisää sivulle muistiinpanoja edustavat HTML-elementit [DOM-apia](/osa0#document-object-model-eli-dom) hyödyntäen. -->

 The Notes page gives some of the responsibility, generating the HTML code for existing notes, to the browser.
 The browser tackles this task by executing the JavaScript code it fetched from the server.
 The code fetches the notes from the server as JSON-data, and adds HTML elements for displaying the notes to the page using the [DOM-API](/osa0#document-object-model-eli-dom).

 <!-- Viimeisten vuosien aikana on noussut esiin tyyli tehdä web-sovellukset käyttäen [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) -tyyliä, missä sovelluksilla ei enää ole esimerkkisovelluksemme tapaan erillisiä, palvelimen sille lähettämiä sivuja, vaan sovellus koostuu ainoastaan yhdestä palvelimen lähettämästä HTML-sivusta, jonka sisältöä manipuloidaan selaimessa suoritettavalla Javascriptillä. -->
 In recent years, the [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) style of creating web-applications has emerged.
-SPA style websites don't fetch all of their pages separately from the server like our sample application does, but are composed of one HTML page fetched from the server, contents of which are manipulated with JavaScript run on the browser.
+SPA style websites don't fetch all of their pages separately from the server like our sample application does, but are composed of one HTML page fetched from the server, contents of which are manipulated with JavaScript running on the browser.

 <!-- Sovelluksemme muistiinpanosivu muistuttaa jo hiukan SPA-tyylistä sovellusta, sitä se ei kuitenkaan vielä ole, sillä vaikka muistiinpanojen renderöintilogiikka on toteutettu selaimessa, käyttää sivu vielä perinteistä mekanisimia uusien muistiinpanojen luomiseen, eli se lähettää uuden muistiinpanon tiedot lomakkeen avulla ja palvelin pyytää <i>uudelleenohjauksen</i> avulla selainta lataamaan muistiinpanojen sivun uudelleen. -->
 The Notes page of our application bears some resemblance to SPA-style apps, but it's not quite there yet.
 Even though the logic for rendering the notes is run on the browser, the page still uses the traditional way of adding new notes.
 The data is sent to the server with form submit, and the server instructs the browser to reload the Notes page with a <i>redirect</i>.